 The important difference between a Christian and a non-Christian, is that through the saving grace of Christ, the problem of our sinful nature has been dealt with, because we have put our faith in Jesus Christ.
 If we understand this, it shows us that it is not a license for obnoxious moral superiority, but instead humility and gratitude.
 We do not put ourselves on a pedestal of grace and pretension, instead we extend the offer of God’s grace to those who don’t yet know it.

-This is what this blog is all about.
-This is my formal declaration.
-An aggresive call to a higher standard.
-We are men, and I’m telling you that now is the time to stand and take responsibility for yourself and for your faith.
+This blog is an aggressive call to a higher standard.
+Now is the time to stand and take responsibility for yourself and for your faith.

 If you are new to all this, get a Bible and have a read and seek out resources from courageous Christian men far more educated in the nuances of Christianity than I am.
 One good example is Dr James White over at Alpha and Omega Ministries, or Matt Slick at Christian Apologetics and Research Ministry, or Bill Muehlenberg who runs Culture Watch, just to name a few.

 One last thing before you go.
 For the sake of transparency, I do want to eventually make money via this blog.
-If you fellas like what you get here and it takes off, I will eventually seek to make this a full time career path.
-I can see it now, Geoff, full time blogger and all around bad ass.
 Just know that whatever plans I have to make a career out of this, it will never, and I mean never come at the expense of the truth.
 I need to set that straight right away.

 Are you with me?